Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 First, in Jeedom, we will create our Antennas, inside the BLEA plugin.

-On the screen which will appear, we will have to enter the antenna’s name, IP, Port, ssh’s login & password (we use the user we created dedicated to jeedom earlier), and the device associated to the bluetooth interface of the antenna (hci0 in our case).
+On the screen which will appear, we will have to enter the antenna’s name, IP, Port, ssh’s login & password (the user we created earlier, dedicated to jeedom), and the device associated to the bluetooth interface of the antenna (hci0 in our case).

-Then I recommend to save right now the antenna, and next we will use the “Send files” button to automagically have our Jeedom’s controller send the required files on our antenna.
-Once this is done we will use the “Launch dependencies” button to automagically have our antenna compile the required files locally.
+Then I recommend to save right now the antenna, and next we will use the “Send files” button to automatically have our Jeedom’s controller send the required files on our antenna.
+Once this is done we will use the “Launch dependencies” button to automatically have our antenna compile the required files locally.

 Now we compile the dependencies.